 Ireland – The green country full of lucky clover and leprechauns … or something like that.
 Ireland is full of stunning nature, beautiful traditions, and unique architecture.
 At every corner of the country, you’ll find incredible attractions that you definitely shouldn’t miss on your Ireland itinerary.
 That’s why we would like to introduce you to the best places to see in Ireland with the help of Ireland Travel Tips from locals and frequent travelers.
 With these great sights, you can put together an amazing and individual Ireland itinerary 7 days or more.
 Whether it’s must-sees or an insider’s tip – the following article contains the most beautiful places for your 7 day Ireland Itinerary.
 So there’s definitely the right place for every kind of traveler included.
-Even if you have been to Ireland before and just want to discover more of it,whether you want to spend one week in Ireland or need an Ireland itinerary for 10 days…
+Even if you have been to Ireland before and just want to discover more of it, whether you want to spend one week in Ireland or need an Ireland itinerary a longer time…

 Author’s note: This article is exclusively for visiting the Republic of Ireland so that no border crossing to Northern Ireland is needed during your 7 days in Ireland holiday or your self-drive tour of Ireland.